 - Ensure metering is in place as per the dewatering management plan.

-- Track water take and maintain records for the completion report.
+- Track water take and maintain records using the record of groundwater take form for the completion report.

 - If approved water take likely to be exceeded, contact WaterNSW immediately.